 Leashed pets are welcome.
 Be courteous with generator noise if not using shore power.
 Fairly quiet neighborhood though the houses are close together.

 On a paved street just off state and US highway.

 We are in and out, contact us for confirmation.
 Once the snow flies the yard will not be navigable until it's gone again.

 Watson is very small!
-There’s a C-store and a bar (as of 8/20, due to COVID, bar is closed down and doing reno, C-Store is open but hours flux a lot).
-5 miles north to 2 state park dump stations (upper and lower campgrounds) and bait shop or 6 miles south to city park dump station in the next town, where there’s a Walmart, fast food, bars, cinema, and a grocery store.
+There’s a C-store and a bar with limited food available.
+5 miles north to 2 state park dump stations (upper and lower campgrounds) and bait shop or 5 miles south to city park dump station in the next town, where there’s a Walmart, fast food, bars, cinema, and a grocery store.

 Quiet spot on the backside of their house.
 Easy back in off the side street.
 Needed a little wood to level one corner in the grass.
 Fast wifi.
 30 amp power.
 H20.
 Hardly knew when anyone was home.
 Couldn't have been any better.